interstitialRedirectModalTitle

 Preventing Pollution

-In partnership with Kaysville City, TNC built three wildlife-friendly wetland basins with trash collection systems to filter stormwater and improve water quality.
+In partnership with Kaysville City, TNC built three wildlife-friendly wetland basins with trash collection systems that filter stormwater and improve water quality.

-TNC preserve managers collaborate with other private, state and federal wetland managers to exchange best practices in water control, herbicide use, deploying equipment and fire management.
+TNC preserve managers also collaborate with private, state and federal wetland managers to share best practices related to water control, herbicide use, equipment deployment and fire management.

-“When TNC started buying land along the Lake’s eastern shore in 1984, we were thinking far ahead,” says Chris Brown, TNC Utah’s Director of Stewardship.
-“Now, as we face expansive development, climate change impacts and water shortages, it’s more important than ever to provide protected, stable wildlife habitat.”
+“When TNC started buying land along the Lake’s eastern shore in 1984, we were thinking far ahead,” says Chris Brown, TNC Utah’s director of stewardship.
+“Today, as we face expanding development, climate change impacts and water shortages, providing protected and stable wildlife habitat is more important than ever.”

 GSL Shorelands Preserve Colte and Charlianne Rindlesbach at the Great Salt Lake Shorelands Preserve, Utah. © Ian Shive